General Policy Information

 The circumstances justifying the decision to pursue an eluding vehicle must be articulable at the time the officer initiates the pursuit.

-Absent exigent circumstances, officers will not pursue solely for any one of the following:
+Officers will not pursue solely for any one of the following:

-The act of eluding alone
+- The act of eluding alone

 4. Officers Will Cease Pursuit When the Risk of the Pursuit Outweighs the Danger to the Public if the Suspect is not Captured

-The primary unit shall immediately advise Communications when initiating a pursuit and shall update all relevant details including:
+The primary unit shall immediately advise Communications when initiating a pursuit and shall update relevant details including:

 After joining the pursuit, the secondary unit shall assume the responsibility for all radio transmissions from the primary unit.

-7. Communications Will Notify Sergeants and Above of Pursuits
+7. Communications Will Notify Supervisors of Pursuits

 When an SPD pursuit enters another jurisdiction, Communications shall notify the appropriate agency and request assistance.

-11. Units with Civilian Riders or Passengers Shall Not Participate in a Pursuit, in Any Capacity
+10. Units with Civilian Riders or Passengers Shall Not Participate in a Pursuit, in Any Capacity

-13. Marked Cars Take Priority in Pursuits
+11. Marked Cars Take Priority in Pursuits

 Police motorcycle units and unmarked police cars with emergency equipment may initiate pursuits.
 However, marked police cars will assume the primary positions as soon as possible.

-14. Only Trained Personnel May Use Pursuit-Ending Tactics
+12. Only Trained Personnel May Use Pursuit-Ending Tactics

-Exception: Some personnel in specialized units have been trained in techniques to terminate a pursuit.
+Exception: Some personnel in specialized units have been trained in specific techniques to terminate a pursuit.
 Only these personnel so trained may engage these techniques.

-15. Only Officers Trained in the Use of Tire Deflation Devices such as “Stop Sticks” May Deploy Them
+13. Only Officers Trained in the Use of Tire Deflation Devices such as Stop Sticks May Deploy Them

 Tire deflation devices are not intended for use on motorcycles.
 Use of tire deflation devices on a motorcycle will be considered use of deadly force.